ahmedehab0/PayskyAssesment/README.md

 Services/: Business logic implementations and service layer classes Repositories/: Data access layer components for interacting with the database Migrations/: Database migration files for managing database schema changes

+Getting Started

+Ensure you have .NET 9.0 SDK installed
+Clone the repository
+Navigate to the project directory
+Run dotnet restore to restore dependencies
+Run dotnet build to build the project
+Run dotnet run to start the application